nedbat/coveragepy/doc/subprocess.rst

 Configuring Python for subprocess coverage
 ------------------------------------------

+To measure coverage in subprocesses, you have to do two things: set a value for the ``COVERAGE_PROCESS_START`` environment variable, and then invoke :func:`coverage.process_startup`.

+How you set ``COVERAGE_PROCESS_START`` depends on the details of how you create subprocesses.
+As long as the environment variable is visible in your subprocess, it will work.

 You can configure your Python installation to invoke the ``process_startup`` function in two ways: